Persian miniatures (Negārgarī Irani)

 Homage to Abbas Moayeri

 Our great master in Persian miniature passed away at the end of autumn 2020.
 He knew our admiration, he also had our affection.
 His personality federated, his openness to others seduced, his affectionate warmth prevailed.
 Beyond the artistic technique, he took us into history, from Persia to Iran.
 As a recognized painter, a miniaturist of international renown, he will always have his place in the world of art.
-As for us, it is with all the more emotion and pride that we continue the
+As for us, it is with all the more emotion and pride that we continue the practice of this art of Persian miniature that Abbas Moayeri wanted more than anything to transmit.

 The King of Persia Bahrâm Gûr and the princesses of seven pavillions